• Skip to primary navigation

 Maybe you want to start a restaurant and grow your business into a chain.
 Maybe you want to start a website and turn it into a successful online business.
 Whatever the case is, any business owner needs management skills.

 They need communication skills, so they can build lasting connections with business partners, employees, and the audience.
-They have to be flexible and adaptable with their plans, and they need to take strong initiatives.
+They have to be flexible and adaptable with their plans, and they need to take strong initiative.

 2. Computer and Information Systems Specialist